simon-mentorship/advanced-frontend/README.md

 **This is a fast-pace, practical course.**

+Implementing a secret snapping approach brings together the frontend framework react with the containerized express server to develop a secured web service with high availibility.

 ## Who is this course for?

-This course is suitable for those who want to gain a greater understanding of the FrontEnd technologies with experiencing the industry standards.
+This course is suitable for those who want to gain a greater understanding of the FrontEnd technologies with experiencing the current industry standards.

 ## Course framework